Adroiti/docs-for-code-review-tools/ESLint/vue/no-template-shadow.md

-Pattern: no template shadow
+Pattern: Use of shadowed variable in template

 Issue: -

 ## Description

-This rule aims to eliminate shadowed variable declarations of v-for directives or scope attributes.
+This rule aims to eliminate shadowed variable declarations of `v-for` directives or scope attributes.

 <eslint-code-block :rules="{'vue/no-template-shadow': ['error']}">